Vyral/amy-kite-recruiting/_posts/2019-12-05-farming-a-targeted-area.md

 <center><em>Today I want to share a quick message about how to market to your farm.</em></center>

 <br>I want to share a short message about farming. **I started my business with farming**.
-I began with a 1,600 door neighborhood.
+I began with a 1,600-door neighborhood.
 That’s a ton of doors.
 Every month I hand-deliver a newsletter.

 Farming is targeting your marketing to a certain area.
 When it comes to farming and targeting, I advise that you go small into an area you can manage.
 If you can only manage 100 doors, that’s fine, but you want to do it well.
 Do it right: Communicate with them regularly, get to know them, and create a relationship with these people.
 Think about what is manageable for you.